melange-re/melange-re.github.io/docs/melange-book/counter.md

 - If `node` is `Some(Dom.element)`, render the `App` component to the DOM
 - Otherwise if `node` is `None`, log an error message

-We'll talk more about `option` in the Celsius converter chapter (todo).
+We'll talk more about `option` in the [Celsius converter chapter](celsius-converter-option.md).

-Let's create a counter component by creating a new file called `Counter.re` in the same directory, with the following contents:
+Let's create a counter component by creating a new file `Counter.re` inside `src`, with the following contents:

 ```reasonml
 [@react.component]